mmacy/cosmos-python-prototype/README.md

 Once you have an initialized **CosmosClient**, you can interact with the primary resource types in Cosmos DB:

 * [Database][cosmos_database]: Each Cosmos DB account contains one or more databases.
 When you create the database, you specify the API you'd like to use when interacting with it: SQL, MongoDB, Gremlin, Cassandra, or Azure Table.
-* [Container][cosmos_container]: Each database houses one or more containers.
-The container type is determined by the selected database API.
+* [Container][cosmos_container]: Each database in a Cosmos DB SQL API account houses one or more *containers*.
+A container is labeled "Collection" in the Azure portal.
-* [Item][cosmos_item]: Containers hold one or more items.
+* [Item][cosmos_item]: Containers hold one or more *items*.
 Items represent different entity types depending on the database API.
+Items are labeled as "Documents" in the Azure portal.

 For more information on these resources, see [Working with Azure Cosmos databases, containers and items][cosmos_resources].